rejmank/blog/content/posts/pure-functions/pure-functions.md

 ## What are pure functions?

 In short pure functions are functions that have no side effect and for each combination of parameters they return the same output.
-In reality, that means that you cannot request a database, make HTTP requests, or use random inside them or call functions that do so.
+In reality, that means that you cannot request a database, make HTTP requests, use random inside them or call functions that do so.
 No side effect means that they cannot change anything, not event their inputs.
-If you want to know more about pure function [this is a good start] (https://www.freecodecamp.org/news/what-is-a-pure-function-in-javascript-acb887375dfe/)
+If you want to know more about pure function [this is a good start](https://www.freecodecamp.org/news/what-is-a-pure-function-in-javascript-acb887375dfe/)

-## Pure functions guide to better architecture
+## Pure functions are guide to better architecture

 Using pure function means that you restrict yourself.
 That restriction forces you to think of better solutions for your problems.
 Recently I wrote an app that needed to work with a date.
 The first solution I think of was something like this: